megaease/easeprobe/docs/Roadmap.md

 ... with new notification backends been added constantly.

 ## Roadmap
-Some of the features that are planned/considered for 2022 can be broken down into three categories: *General*, *Probe*, *Notify*
+Some of the features that we plan to implement in the future fall under one of these categories: *General*, *Probe*, *Notify*

 ### General
 * [x] Work on detailed documentation (megaease/easeprobe#210)